vuejs/docs/src/guide/instance.md

 ## Component Instance Properties

-Earlier in the guide we met `data` properties:
+Earlier in the guide we met `data` properties.
+Properties defined in `data` are exposed via the component instance:

 ```js
 const app = Vue.createApp({